-It is the responsibility of each body to determine whether the complaint has merit.
-Each body may decide that the complaint is without merit and recommend no disciplinary action.
-Alternatively, it may determine that the complaint is valid and will determine the appropriate disciplinary action.
-(See Sanctions) The procedures outlined in this policy do not deny the right of any individual to pursue other avenues of recourse which may include filing charges with the Equal Employment Opportunity Commission (EEOC), initiating civil action, or redress under state, civil, or criminal statutes and/or federal law.
+In all cases, The Senior Director of Human Resources will provide a written response to the complainant and the accused following conclusion of the process.
+The procedures outlined in this policy do not deny the right of any individual to pursue other avenues of recourse which may include filing charges with the Equal Employment Opportunity Commission (EEOC), initiating civil action, or redress under state, civil, or criminal statutes and/or federal law.